-- Finance and Run-off committee which performs a detailed review of business performance and balance sheet - Operations Committee a committee constituted across all Premia's operations in the UK which provides oversight over shared services which benefit both the Group and other regulated entities within Premia's UK operations.
+- Monthly Management committee which performs a detailed review of business performance and balance sheet. - Operations Committee a committee constituted across all Premia's operations in the UK which provides oversight over shared services which benefit both the Group and other regulated entities within Premia's UK operations.